Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

-In this article, we will share tips on how to answer the question “What are your strengths and weaknesses?” tactfully, which will help you stand out from other candidates.
-We will also share some example answers to help you prepare for your interview.
+In this article, we will share tips on how to answer the question “What are your strengths and weaknesses?” tactfully, and help you stand out from other candidates.

 Why Do Interviewers Ask, “What Are Your Strengths and Weaknesses”?